ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalar.rst

 ICalculationToolScalar
 ======================

-.. py:class:: ICalculationToolScalar
+.. py:class:: ansys.stk.core.vgt.ICalculationToolScalar

    object

    Any scalar calculation that is not constant by construction.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolScalar

 Overview
 --------